 From 2004-2007, Anita served as Director of Client Services at Womankind (formerly the New York Asian Women’s Center), where she managed the agency’s residential and community-based services assisting women and child victims of domestic violence.
 While there she developed Project Free, a program serving victims of human trafficking.

 Anita also worked at CACF from 2001 – 2004 in child welfare policy advocacy for New York City’s Asian American and immigrant communities.
-Anita holds a B.S. in Psychology and an Elementary School Teaching Certification from Duke University, and an M.S. in Social Work from Columbia University.
+Anita holds a BS in Psychology and an Elementary School Teaching Certification from Duke University, and an MS and PhD in Social Work from Columbia University.
 She lives with her family in South Orange, NJ.